dufferzafar/interview/topics/recursion/LeetCode - Backtracking.md

         if (root->right) rtlp(root->right, npath, all);

     // Unchoose:
+        // Since all our choices (paths) are kept on stack as a copy
-        // Happens automatically when the stack unwinds?
+        // This happens automatically when the stack unwinds.

     }